Ask a doctor about a prescription for METRONIDAZOL AUROVITAS 250 mg FILM-COATED TABLETS

 Use in elderly patients

-This medication should be used with caution in elderly patients, especially at high doses.
+In elderly patients, this medicine should be used with caution, especially in high doses.

-Consult your doctor immediately if you take more doses than recommended.
+Consult your doctor immediately if you take more than the recommended dose.

 The frequency, type, and severity of adverse reactions in children are the same as in adults.

-If you experience any of the following serious side effects, stop taking this medicine and immediately contact your doctor:
+If you experience any of the following serious adverse effects, stop taking this medicine and contact your doctor immediately:

 Rare (may affect up to 1 in 1,000 people)